leeian1011/dsh/progression.md

 - Currently using a simply shell function to get intended behaviour with the program!, will continue to learn more and try figuring out how to make installations.

+5. mv-ing the positions and making sure that the positions are always displayed sorted.

+- simple loop yessir now we've just gotta sort the linked list.
+I could do something like a bubble sort or a linear sort but nah thats mind
+I'm gonna try and wrap my head around quick sorting a linked list yessir.